apache/cassandra-java-driver/README.md

 It requires Java 8 or higher.

-If using DataStax Enterprise, the [DataStax Enterprise Java driver](http://docs.datastax.com/en/developer/java-driver-dse/latest) provides more features and better compatibility.

 Disclaimer: Some DataStax/DataStax Enterprise products might partially work on big-endian systems, but DataStax does not officially support these systems.